MathWorks: Accelerating the Pace of Engineering and Science

 “Training has worked well for us,” Barnard said.
 “Once a critical mass of people took the courses, it really started to make an impact.”

-MathWorks applies standard metrics to all the training it brings in and Pragmatic Marketing always rates extremely high.
+MathWorks applies standard metrics to all the training it brings in and Pragmatic Institute always rates extremely high.
 The company adheres to the 70/20/10 rule: Employees focus 10 percent of their time on formal learning, 20 percent on social learning and 70 percent of their time learning through practice on the job.
-Pragmatic Marketing courses made up the formal learning, while Birds of a Feather and its subgroups supported the social learning, enabling employees to apply what they learned on the job.
+Pragmatic Institute courses made up the formal learning, while Birds of a Feather and its subgroups supported the social learning, enabling employees to apply what they learned on the job.

 Training helped MathWorks gain the tools and framework to articulate the why.
-Once enough people went through training, the company could align its templates and processes for bringing products to market to the different principles of Pragmatic Marketing.
+Once enough people went through training, the company could align its templates and processes for bringing products to market to the different principles of Pragmatic Institute.

 “Now, when we have executive level reviews to bring products to market, we use those principles to ensure that we have products that are tuned to the market needs and will sell,” Barnard said.
 “We have become more rigorous in our evaluation of market opportunities, ensuring that we are asking all the right questions as we bring a product to market.”